 Executive Director

-For over 20 years, Hui Soo Chae has engaged in a broad range of R&D activities to understand the impact of emerging technologies on learning and teaching.
-As a member of the NYU SPS Metaverse Collaborative, his work focuses on the efficacy of extended reality (XR) applications and environments to advance student learning.
+For over 20 years, Hui Soo has engaged in a broad range of R&D activities to understand the impact of emerging technologies on learning and teaching.
+As a member of the NYU SPS Emerging Technologies Collaborative, his work focuses on the efficacy of extended reality (XR) applications and environments to advance student learning.
 "The education domain has been engaged in versions of the 'metaverse' for over 15 years.
 As a school committed to critical applied education, it is imperative that our students not just consume new technologies but leverage them to pioneer work that leads to a more just and inclusive society."

 David Cooper